CONFIRM THE WORM

 Dangerous to Humans?

-Tapeworms are typically not contagious to humans.
-Good hygiene is always best practice, and will virtually eliminate any risk of infection.
-Frequently wash your hands and shower regularly.
+Tapeworms are typically not contagious to humans, however good hygiene is always best practice, and will virtually eliminate any risk of infection.
+Frequently wash your hands and shower regularly, and read our blog for more good hygiene tips!

 Lungworm is a parasite that lives in the lungs and airways of cats.
 Once inside a feline’s body, the adult worms lay eggs that hatch into larvae, and tunnel their way through the lung tissue.
 These parasites cause severe breathing problems for cats as they live in the respiratory system.